Name: James Dean

 Why did you become vegan?

 I have always been lucky to grow up with a large variety of animals who were never pets, but family members.
 I initially became a vegetarian in April 1993 after staying up one night with my cat who died of old age.
 Needless to say this had a profound effect on me.
-After my cat died I saw that this family member was no different to meat to some.
+After my cat died I saw that this family member was no different to meat to some people.
 The idea of this disgusted me and I instantly stopped eating meat.

-Many times I have been told by the ignorant that humans evolved on eating meat and should carry on.
+Many times I have been told that humans evolved on eating meat and should carry on.
 To me this falsity is the complete opposite of the truth.
 When humans evolved they were more base creatures.
 Now we have the alternatives to meat readily available and the freedom of choice as well as plenty of evidence to prove that not only do we not need to eat meat but our health will benefit as a result.
 This is why I ‘evolved’ from vegetarian to vegan in early 2012.

 To me there are 2 basic facts of a meat free diet: